sgladkoff/goldpan/docs/hakutaku.md

 ![hakutaku_personal](hakutaku_personal.png)

+If you have uploaded any **TM** files, whether it was to the public **TM** repository or your private one, you will be able to see the files in the **Account Management** tab.
+For public **TM** files, the approval status will be visible in the **Status** column.
+As a subscription user, you will have the ability to download any of these files at any time.

 ## User Experience

 There are seven primary tabs in the **Hakutaku** UI.
 Their availability varies greatly for different roles, as seen in the table above.
 For example, registered users only have access to the **Search** and **Import** tabs.